SHAKKANS/SHAKKANS/README.md

 👋 I am an enthusiastic Software Quality Professional with a zest for delivering quality products, using rigorous quality assurance processes and leveraging technology and tools.👋

-      💡 When it comes to testing a piece of software, I am a curious person and go out of the box thinking to find the nonconformance in the system and report it before the customer catches it.
+      💡 When it comes to testing a piece of software, I am curious and go out of the box thinking to find the nonconformance in the system and report it before the customer catches it.
       🌱 I’m currently developing end-to-end automation scripts for online shopping using Selenium, Java and TestNG.
       👯 I always look to collaborate with the team and think of ways how testing be made more efficient with the help of integration of technology, tools and processes.